AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 #Figure 12: one plot with the fited functions for the several filters studied

-#Figure 13: one plot with the fited functions for the smooth-k and Double Box with the deviation from the interpolated simulation points.
+#Figure 13: one plot with the fited functions for the smooth-k and the smooth Double Box with the deviation from the interpolated simulation points.

-#Figure 14: one plot with the fited functions for the smooth-k, Double Box and k-sharp filters with the deviation from the interpolated simulation points.
+#Figure 14: one plot with the fited functions for the smooth-k, smooth Double Box and k-sharp filters with the deviation from the interpolated simulation points.

-#Figure 15: one plot with different filter functions using two set of parameters for the Double Box
+#Figure 15: one plot with different filter functions using two set of parameters for the smooth Double Box

+#Figure 16: spectral indexs for the CDM and WDM power spectrum

+#Figure 17: spectral index (n) space trends for